DanielMitchell444/DanielMitchell444/README.md

 # 🚀 About Me

-My name is Daniel, I am a student pursuing a bachelor of science in information technology with a specialization in web development and database management.
-I am currently looking for an internship in the web development field.
-My expected graduation date is September 2022.
+My name is Daniel, I am a student who recently complated a bachelor of science in information technology with a specialization in web and database management.
+I am currently looking for an job in the web development field.

 I am passionate about building websites, and have built several websites during my time as a student.
 Some of the most notable personal projects  include the Ellensburg parks and recreation website, and the museum of candy website.
 I am also in the process of learning React.js.